Aché: Life events

 The birth of a child introduces a series of lifelong obligations between the child, its parents, and those who take on ritual roles during the birth.
 The child's mother is helped during labor and later is ritually washed by some of the helpers.
 The child will be held immediately after birth by a "godmother" that is responsible for washing and caring for the infant during the first few days after birth while mother rests.
 The child and godmother adopt ritual terms for each other, and the child can expect food, help and support from its godmother throughout its life.
 A man cuts the umbilical cord of the child and becomes the "godfather" with similar lifelong obligations.
 Men who have provided the mother with game during her pregnancy also take on a ritual obligation to the child, and so do all the band members who hold the child and wash it soon after birth.
 The obligations through the life course are reciprocal such that the child is cared for by ritual "godparents" when young and later cares for them in turn when they become elderly.
 Both biological parents and all the ritual godparents retain lifetime obligations of mutual aid.

 When a girl reaches menarche, she is held in the lap by adults in a ritual similar to that at birth.
 She is then partially secluded for some time, being covered with woven palm-leaf mats.
 After seclusion, she is cut with broken glass, and charcoal is rubbed into the wound to create a set of linear parallel tattoo marks.
 Men who have had sexual relations with her prior to menarche also undergo ritual purification at this time.
 Women keep their hair cut short and wear seed and tooth necklaces as tribal ethnic identifiers.

 When boys begin to show facial hair growth, they too undergo a puberty ritual, which is usually timed to coincide with a birth or female puberty ceremony.
-Their lower lip is perforated with a sharpened bone, and then a wooden labret is introduced.
+Their lower lip is pierced with a sharpened bone, and then a wooden labret is introduced.
 This adornment is worn only by younger men, but all men retain the perforation in their lip for life.
 After the lip-piercing ceremony, young men are cut and tattooed in the same fashion described for young women.
 The man who perforates their lip becomes a ritual godfather.
 Newly initiated young men usually accompany the ritual godfather for some time, often leaving their own nuclear families behind.

 When they became too old or too disabled to be productive members of the tribe, Aché women were violently murdered by another man in their tribe.
 Unproductive elderly Aché men were exiled from the group.

-One of the four groups of Aché is reported to have practiced cannibalism occasionally, possibly as late as the 1960s, and the northern group sometimes euthanized and cremated elderly people thought to harbor dangerous vengeful spirits (possibly advanced dementia, or Alzheimer's).
+One of the four groups of Aché is reported to have practiced cannibalism occasionally, possibly as late as the 1960s, and the northern group sometimes euthanized and cremated elderly people thought to harbor dangerous vengeful spirits (possibly advanced dementia, or Alzheimer's disease).